 Do not rebuild targets for referenced models.
 This setting requires the least processing time and, when available, uses Simulink cache files for faster simulations.
 To avoid rebuilds when developing a model, use this setting.

-For information on using and sharing Simulink cache files, see Share Build Artifacts for Faster Simulation and Code Generation.
+For information on using and sharing Simulink cache files, see Share Simulink Cache Files for Faster Simulation.

 Known target dependencies are files and data external to model files that Simulink examines for changes when checking if a model reference target is up to date.
 Simulink automatically computes a set of known target dependencies.
 Examples of known target dependencies are: